spataphore1337/faststream/docs/docs/en/getting-started/publishing/decorator.md

     {!> docs_src/getting_started/publishing/redis/decorator.py !}
     ```

+`#!python @broker.publisher(...)` properly sets the same `correlation_id` as the incoming message.
+This way, you get the same `correlation_id` for the entire message pipeline across all services, allowing you to collect a trace.

 ## Message Broadcasting

 The decorator can be used multiple times with one function to broadcast the function's return: